acaylor/ajs-blog/content/posts/loki-homelab-logging.md

 {job="containerlogs"} |~ "(?i)error"
 ```

-The `(?i)` will ignore case of the string so it should pick up "error", "Error", "ERROR", or whatever the app devs decided to use.
+The `(?i)` will ignore case of the string so it should pick up "error", "Error", "ERROR", or whatever the app developers decided to use.

 Now if you have set up prometheus as well, grafana should be all set up to look at your system metrics and logs all from one interface.